Employment

 Description

-The Livingston County Water and Sewer Authority is looking for a motivated and focused individual to join our team as a Water/Wastewater Maintenance Worker.
+The Livingston County Water and Sewer Authority is looking for a motivated and focused individual to join our team as a Water/Wastewater Maintenance Crew Leader.
 We’re #1 in the number 2 business!

 Why Join our Team?